asemshaath/stupid/README.md

 ## Overview
 The stupid is an open source python module that is doing stupid stuff.
 It is created by the idiots for the idiots.
 ## Contribution
 We welcome every stupid contribution.
 If you are stupid make any stupid contribution.
+Do noylt act smart!